MySQL receiver

 In this section, add require_secure_transport=OFF only if TLS isn't enabled.

-2. Restart the MySQL instance.
+2. Restart the database instance.

 3. (Optional) Verify: